BenjaminElifLarsen/Kafka-school-experiment/README.md

 # Kafka-school-experiment

-The Producer and Consumer projects require the docker-compose file to be used, if the Kafka is set up via Docker.
+The Producer and Consumer projects can use the docker-compose file to be used, if the Kafka is set up via Docker.
 Both of the docker-compose files should work, but only the one in kafka-project-docker has been tested.
+They can also connect to a physical Kafka-cluster.
+Just remember to set the url values to the correct ones.

 --Notes--